 - Draft Requirements Document - Document the requirements in a Business Requirements Document.

 - Requirements Review - The requirement document should be reviewed by the project team.

-- Requirements Sign-off - The process of getting sign-off via email or in written.
+- Requirements Sign-off - The process of getting sign-off via email or in writing.

-Who does the requirements analysis depends on the culture or the process followed by the organisation.
-In some companies the SME writes up the Business Requirements and then the Business Analysts will create a Functional Requirements Document.
-In some the Business Analyst does all the tasks.
+Whom does the requirements analysis depends on the culture or the process followed by the organization?
+In some companies, the SME writes up the Business Requirements and then the Business Analysts will create a Functional Requirements Document.
+In some, the Business Analyst does all the tasks.

-The design phase of the software project is primarily run by the architects.
+The design phase in a software project plan is primarily run by the architects.
 The architects will look at the business requirements and current system design(if applicable) to come with up with the new systems design.

 The design document is then used by the developers to build the system.
 Tasks within the design phase -